Lollapuzzoola is a crossword tournament where players are judged on a combination of speed and accuracy.

 We know.
 But without entering the full value of the rebus, we don’t know that you actually solved the puzzle as intended.
 You’re welcome to contact us to offer your feedback on this … though it’ll probably be too late for this year’s tournament.

-There will be four rounds of championship finals for the top three finishers in each division — Local (in New York), Express (in New York), Pairs (in New York), and Online.
+There will be three rounds of championship finals for the top three finishers in each division — Local, Express, and Pairs.

 What if there’s a tie?